 Do you work from home?
 Are you happy working from your home office every day?
-If not, you may imagine renting a snug little room with a desk and file cabinet.
+If not, you may imagine renting a wee room with a desk and file cabinet.
 But if you’ve looked into it seriously, chances are you’ve discovered that traditional office rental, especially in the city centre, is prohibitively expensive and high-risk.

 Perhaps you’ve started looking into other options and found a confusing array of business centres, managed offices, entrepreneurial accelerators, desk rentals and coworking spaces.
 What are the options available to independent workers and start-ups, and which is the best choice for you?

 Before we jump in, a few helpful definitions…

 - A hotdesk is a borrowed work area.
 It may be a seat at a shared table or – preferably – a decent-sized workspace you can use for the day or part of the day, then leave clean and tidy for the next person.

 - Desk rental means you have possession of a particular desk, probably in a shared but fairly secure space, and probably including at least one lockable drawer.

 - Office rental means you have a private, lockable room, either for yourself alone or for your workgroup.